os-climate/ITR/README.md

 pip install -e .[dev]
 ```

-If you want to work with notebooks from the examples folder pleasse register the kernel from your conda environment such it is avilable in Jupyter.
+If you want to work with notebooks from the examples folder please register the kernel from your conda environment such
+it is avilable in Jupyter.
 Virtual environments will be available by default.

 ```
 python -m ipykernel install --user --name=itr_env